 In Tetra Laval, the Court of Justice found that while the EU Courts recognize that the Commission has a margin of appreciation in economic and technical matters, that does not mean that they must decline to review the Commission's interpretation of economic and technical data.
-The EU Courts must not only establish whether the evidence put forward is factually accurate, reliable and consistent but must also determine whether that evidence contains all the relevant data that must be taken into consideration in appraising a complex situation and whether it is capable of substantiating the conclusions drawn from it.28 the European Economic Community is a Community based on the rule of law, inasmuch as neither its Member States not its institutions can avoid a review of the question whether the measures adopted by them are in conformity with the basic constitutional charter, the Treaty. (...)
-The Treaty established a complete system of remedies and procedures designed to permit the Court of Justice to review the legality of measures adopted by the institutions.30
+The EU Courts must not only establish whether the evidence put forward is factually accurate, reliable and consistent but must also determine whether that evidence contains all the relevant data that must be taken into consideration in appraising a complex situation and whether it is capable of substantiating the conclusions drawn from it.

+This analysis has been extended by the EU Courts to other areas except competition law. $^{29}\,$ the European Economic Community is a Community based on the rule of law, inasmuch as neither its Member States not its institutions can avoid a review of the question whether the measures adopted by them are in conformity with the basic constitutional charter, the Treaty. (...)
+The Treaty established a complete system of remedies and procedures designed to permit the Court of Justice to review the legality of measures adopted by the institutions.